 Photo by: Shutterstock

-As they say with any type of goal setting and especially for New Year’s Resolutions, don’t try to accomplish everything.
+Planning a household budget can be overwhelming.
+But like with any type of goal setting and especially for New Year’s Resolutions, don’t try to accomplish everything.
 Choose at least one to two from the list that you can feasibly try to accomplish for the year and go from there.

-1. Create a budget and stick to it.
+1. Create a Budget and Stick to it.

-It’s hard when you’re a new homeowner because you want everything as soon as possible: new blinds, new floors, new furniture, wall art and new televisions…the list goes on and on.
+It’s hardcreating a household budget when you’re a new homeowner because you want everything as soon as possible: new blinds, new floors, new furniture, wall art and new televisions…the list goes on and on.
 However, you have to pace yourself, even if that means you have to set some limits.
 For example, instead of purchasing something for the home on a daily or weekly basis, commit to only making one home-related purchase a month (or every other month).
 If possible, have someone hold you accountable for your purchases.

 Another easy way to help maintain and stick with your budget is through couponing and bargain shopping.
 Although I don’t consider myself an “extreme couponer,” I definitely try to shop at places where coupons are welcomed.
 Also, before I go to a certain store, I will search the weekly ad circulars for specials at deals, whether local or online, to ensure I get the best bang for my buck.
 I’ve seen plenty of items at high-end retail stores, but somehow I found a way to still get the look I wanted but at a more affordable price and without sacrificing quality.